alwinpaul111/Retail-Intelligence-Platform/README.md

 This is computed programmatically in `train_model.py` (and reproducible as a genuine Postgres function in `estimate_inventory_uplift_profit()`), not hand-typed — swap in your real margin assumptions and it re-derives the number.
+It's also live at [`/insights/latest`](https://retail-intelligence-platform-w2s3.onrender.com/insights/latest) on the deployed API.

 ## 7. Dashboard